-If you are ready to invest in working with a coach on a one-on-one basis, then this is right for you.
+If you are ready to invest in working with a tutor on a one-on-one basis, then this is right for you.
 Based on your current level of mathematical knowledge and based on your goals, we will develop an individualized curriculum and custom homework sets to suit your needs.
-Please fill in and submit the coaching request form and we will provide more information such as the rates for fees.
+Please visit our Tutoring page, and fill in and submit the request form so that we can provide more information.

-During the summer vacation months of July and August, we offer live courses.
+During each of the three school semesters, we offer live courses.
 Lessons are live sessions in a group setting via an online platform like Zoom.
 Homework is assigned and graded so that students receive meaningful written feedback on their work, allowing for true improvement of their skills.
-For current and future offerings, visit our courses page and sign up for our newsletter.
+For current and future offerings, visit our Courses page and sign up for our Newsletter.